Thousand Character Classic - 千字文 Qiān zì wén

 69. 桓公匡合Huán gōng kuāng hé,桓公匡合

-济弱扶倾jì ruò fú qīng.濟弱扶傾 The Duke of Huan put things right and united the people; he helped the feeble and revived the stricken.
+济弱扶倾jì ruò fú qīng.濟弱扶傾 The Duke of Huan put things in order and united the people; he helped the feeble and revived the stricken.

 70. 绮回汉惠Qǐ huí Hàn Huì,綺回漢惠